ConesaLab/paintomics4/docs/4_6_Regulatory_omics.md

 ### Regulatory omics visualisation

 Figure 3A and 3B show the visualisation of the regulatory omics inside the pathway.
-The feature with a yellow star symbol indicates a relevant association between the feature and its regulators, and the feature with a red symbol indicates that its regulators are significant.
+The feature with a yellow star symbol indicates a relevant association between the feature and its regulators, and the feature with a red star symbol indicates that its regulators are significant.

 <div class="imageContainer" style="box-shadow: 0px 0px 20px #D0D0D0; text-align:center; font-size:10px; color:#898989" >
     <img src="paintomics_regulatory_omics_figure4.png"/>